sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

         - Comprehensive management and oversight of deployments, maximizing security, compliance, and operational efficiency.
         - Full alignment with industry best practices and regulatory standards, underpinned by an effective and automated deployment governance system.

-- Relevance to NIST SP 800-53 Revision 5:
+- **Relevance to NIST SP 800-53 Revision 5:**
     - CM-2 Baseline Configuration: Deployment Stacks support the establishment and enforcement of baseline configurations for IT resources, ensuring that systems are deployed in a secure and compliant manner.
     - CM-3 Configuration Change Control: Utilizing Deployment Stacks facilitates the management of changes to system configurations, helping to ensure that all changes comply with organizational policies and security requirements.
     - CM-4 Security Impact Analysis: Deployment Stacks can automate the analysis of security impacts associated with proposed changes or deployments, aligning with this control by ensuring that security considerations are systematically evaluated.
     - SA-10 Developer Configuration Management: The practice of governing resource deployments with Deployment Stacks supports configuration management within the development process, ensuring that security and compliance are integrated into the provisioning of IT resources.

+- **Products covered:**
+    -

 ### Granular visibility and access control are available across workloads
 #### Metrics, logs, and scaling efficiency

-**Has the organization adopted metric and log collection capabilities, to support security operations, computing efficiency, and organizational objectives, particularly through the use of Virtual Machine Scale Sets for resource scaling?**
+**Has the organization adopted metric and log collection capabilities, to support security operations, computing efficiency, and organizational objectives, particularly through the use of Virtual Machine Scale Sets for resource scaling?** (Score Legacy)

 - **Legacy:** The organization lacks a comprehensive approach to metric and log collection, leading to gaps in visibility that could affect security operations, computing efficiency, and the achievement of organizational objectives.
 The absence of scalable solutions like Virtual Machine Scale Sets may result in inefficient resource utilization and response to demand fluctuations.
     - Indicators:
         - Absence of systematic metric and log collection practices, impacting the organization’s ability to monitor and respond to security and operational events.